ahshaaban/Webserver-via-Terraform/README.md

 ## Introduction
-In this project, you will build a webserver behind a publib loadbalancer.
+In this project, you will build a webserver behind a public loadbalancer.
 Webserver will be deployed  in VMSS backendpool.
 VMs will be linux-based taken from packer image.

 ## Getting Started
 Before you start, you will need to: